gfxdisp/ColorVideoVDP/README.md

 The details of the metric can be found in:

-ColorVideoVDP: A Visible Difference Predictor for Images and Video Rafal K. Mantiuk, Maliha Ashraf, Alexandre Chapiro, Yuta Asano.
+> ColorVideoVDP: A Visible Difference Predictor for Images and Video.
+> Rafal K. Mantiuk, Param Hanji, Maliha Ashraf, Alexandre Chapiro, Yuta Asano.
-Paper in preparation
+> Paper in preparation.

 **[TODO:]** Link to project page